google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 ![center](res/heatmap-year.png)

 <!--
-Here we see that using a year in the 1900s is pretty common too.
+Here we see that using a year in the 1900s is pretty common, too.

 Image Details:
 * [heatmap-year.png](http://www.google.com): Copyright Google